n.b. please allow a few seconds for the high quality photos on this page to load before scrolling down.

-Then a little later Steph on her own:
+Then a little later the bride on her own:

 The lighting in the Crypt below St Etheldreda's Church Ely Place is very pleasing to the human eye but guaranteed to create near panic in professional photographers - as there is so little of it!
 You can get a feel for that in the next photograph shot without any auxiliary lighting at all.
-For the geeks: Canon's remarkable and ruinously expensive 50mm f1.2L:
+For the geeks: Canon's remarkable and ruinously expensive 50mm f1.2L plus extensive editing afterwards:

 There were several speeches during the course of the wedding breakfast, finishing with a real upbeat number from the grooms three sisters as we see in the next photo.
 Hawk eyes will note no shortage of light in this shot; this was courtesy of one of Peter's video lights without which the various speakers couldn't read their notes!

 The DJ in the Crypt made a splendid job of colourful lighting for the dancing as we can see in the next photo of our couples first dance: